Airspeed Horsa: Surviving aircraft

 An Airspeed Horsa Mark II (KJ351) is preserved at the Museum of Army Flying in Hampshire, England.
 The Assault Glider Trust built a replica at RAF Shawbury using templates made from original components found scattered over various European battlefields and using plans supplied by BAE Systems (on the condition that the glider must not be flown).
-The replica was completed in 2014 and then stored at RAF Cosford until it was transferred to the Oorlogsmuseum in Overloon, the Netherlands in June 2019.
+The replica was completed in 2014 and then stored at RAF Cosford until it was transferred to the Overloon War Museum in the Netherlands in June 2019.

 A fuselage section displayed at the Traces of War museum at Wolfheze, Netherlands, was retrieved from Cholsey, Oxfordshire, where it had served as a dwelling for over 50 years.
 It was recovered around 2001 by the de Havilland Aircraft Museum, of London Colney, where it was stored until being bought by museum owner Paul Hendriks.
 The airframe is believed not to have seen active service.
 A cockpit section is on display at the Silent Wings Museum in Lubbock, Texas.

 BAPC.232 Horsa I/II Composite – Nose & Fuselage sections is on display in the Walter Goldsmith Hangar at the de Havilland Aircraft Museum.
-A full-sized replica stands close to Pegasus Bridge, Normandy, as part of the Memorial Pegasus museum.
+A full-sized replica, part of the Memorial Pegasus museum, stands close to Pegasus Bridge, Normandy, which was captured by Horsa-borne troops during the Normandy Invasion.

 Specifications (AS.58 Mark II)

 Notable appearances in media

+In 2025 a D-Day memorial sculpture to the 6th Airborne Division, No. 38 Group RAF, and the Glider Pilot Regiment, inspired by the form of the fuselage of the wooden Horsa gliders was unveiled on the site of the former RAF Harwell.